chainstack/docs/docs/tutorials/gnosis/simple-soulbound-token-with-remix-and-openzeppelin.md

 1. In contract, select **contracts/soulbound.sol**.
 1. Click **Deploy**.

-This will engage your MetaMask to deploy the contract to the Gnosis mainnet through your currently selected MetaMask account.
+This will engage your MetaMask to deploy the contract to the Gnosis Chain mainnet through your currently selected MetaMask account.
 Click **Confirm** in the MetaMask modal.

 ## Interact with the contract

-Once your contract is deployed, you can view it online at [Blockscout Gnosis mainnet explorer](https://blockscout.com/xdai/mainnet).
+Once your contract is deployed, you can view it online at [Blockscout Gnosis Chain mainnet explorer](https://blockscout.com/xdai/mainnet).

 You are now going to verify the contract in the Blockscout explorer to be able to use the explorer as a web app and easily interact with the contract online.